jagregory/abrash-zen-of-asm/src/chapter-07.md

     mov   ax,[bx+9]
 ```

-both `mov` instructions assemble with 1-byte displacements.)
+both `mov`{.nasm} instructions assemble with 1-byte displacements.)

 Displacements must be constant values in order to be stored in sign-extended bytes because when a named memory variable is used, the assembler has no way of knowing where in the segment the variable will end up.
 Other parts of the segment may appear in other parts of the module or may be linked in from other modules, and the linker may also align the segment to various memory boundaries; any of these can have the effect of moving a given variable in the segment to an offset that doesn't fit in a sign-extended byte.
-As a result, the following `mov` instruction assembles with a 2-byte displacement, even though it appears to be at offset 0 in its segment:
+As a result, the following `mov`{.nasm} instruction assembles with a 2-byte displacement, even though it appears to be at offset 0 in its segment:

 ```nasm
 Data  segment